SUSTAINABILITY

 An easier option is to trade in via Music Magpie or Mazuma Mobiles who'll quote a price for the device before you send it.

-Local community initatives to provide old refurbished laptops to children to help with schoolwork have become popular so it's worth researching your local community to see if you can donate to help a child (our local one is Ades Computer Angels).
+Local community initiatives to provide old refurbished laptops to children to help with schoolwork have become popular so it's worth researching locally to see if you can donate to help a child.

 MEDIA - DVDs, CDs and TAPE